Silver-Swan/Classfication_METIS/readme.md

 # Classfication Repo
-This folder is for classfication module for Metis.
+This Repo is for the classfication module for Metis.